aymalkhalid/Python-Course/README.md

 ## License

-This course is licensed under the MIT License.
+This course is licensed under the Creative Commons Attribution 4.0 International License.
 See the [LICENSE](./LICENSE) file for details.